ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave stood a venerable apple-
+tree, when and by whom planted is not
+known.
+This tree had sent two of its
+main roots into the graves of Mr. and
+Mrs. Williams.
+The larger root had
+pushed its way through the earth till it
 reached the precise spot occupied by the
 skull of Roger Williams.
 There, making
 a turn as if going round the skull, it fol-